ippas/imdik-zekanowski-sportwgs/prepocressing/important-info.md

 ```

-IMPORTANT - the samples were then not YET subjected to joint genotyping again (as these genotypes were already in the joint genotyping, but were added to the existing vcf of the cohort).
-Therefore the joint vcf with GTS contains samples with WRONG genotypes that need to be replaced with correct vcfs (available in this folder)
+IMPORTANT - the samples were then not YET subjected to joint genotyping again.
+Therefore the joint vcf with GTS contains samples with WRONG genotypes.